OpenActTexts/OpenActTexts.github.io/README.md

 The project goal is to have the actuarial community author our textbooks in a collaborative fashion. *GitHub* provides a natural development environment to achieve this goal.
 See the [Open Actuarial Textbooks Project Site](https://sites.google.com/a/wisc.edu/loss-data-analytics/) for more information about this project.

+## Open Actuarial Science Educational Resources on the Web

+[This project](https://openacttexts.github.io/LDAVer2/ASTINFreeResouces.html) is designed to support actuarial education by bringing together a curated collection of freely available resources, including books, lecture notes, tutorials, datasets, videos, and other educational materials relevant to actuarial science.
+Feedback welcome!

 ## Loss Data Analytics

 ### Book Description